Elizabeth Anne Allen

-Elizabeth Anne Allen is an American former actress.
-Allen is best known for her recurring role as the witch Amy Madison on the television series Buffy the Vampire Slayer.
+Elizabeth Anne Allen (born November 18, 1979, in New York) is an American former actress.
+She is best known for her recurring role as the witch Amy Madison on the television series Buffy the Vampire Slayer.

 Career

-After college, Allen moved to Hollywood to begin an acting career.
-Since 1992, Allen has worked regularly, primarily in guest or recurring roles on various television series, including Doogie Howser, M.D. and Silk Stalkings.
-Allen also had a recurring role in the T.V. series Bull playing the character Pam Boyd.
+Allen began working professionally as an actress in the early 1990s and has worked in guest and recurring roles on various television series, including Doogie Howser, M.D. and Silk Stalkings.
+She also had a recurring role in the T.V. series Bull, playing the character Pam Boyd.
 Her film credits have included roles in Timemaster (1995), Illegal in Blue (1995), and the controversial Silent Lies (1996).

 Buffy the Vampire Slayer

 Allen won the recurring role of Amy Madison on Buffy the Vampire Slayer for the season one episode "Witch".
 She returned in the second season's "Bewitched, Bothered and Bewildered", the season three episode "Gingerbread", and season four's "Something Blue", in a brief, non-speaking cameo.
 She returned for a three-episode guest arc in the season six episodes "Smashed", "Wrecked", and "Doublemeat Palace".
 She made her final appearance on Buffy in the season seven episode "The Killer in Me".

-Allen retired from acting in 2007.
+Her last credited acting role was in the 2007 episode Making Amends of the television series Close to Home.